finos/FDC3/docs/api-bridging/spec.md

 ### Topology
 In order to implement Desktop Agent Bridging some means for desktop agents to connect to and communicate with each other is needed.
 This Standard assumes that Desktop Agent Bridging is implemented via a standalone 'bridge' which each agent connects to and will use to route messages to or from other agents.
 This topology is similar to a star topology in networking, where the Desktop Agent Bridge (a 'bridge') will be the central node acting as a router.

-Other possible topologies include peer-to-peer or client/server networks, however, these introduce significant additional complexity into multiple aspects of the bridging protocol that must be implemetned by desktop agents, (including discovery, authentication and message routing), where a star topology/standalone bridge enables a relatively simple set of protocols, with the most difficult parts being implemented in the bridge itself.
+Other possible topologies include peer-to-peer or client/server networks, however, these introduce significant additional complexity into multiple aspects of the bridging protocol that must be implemented by desktop agents, (including discovery, authentication and message routing), where a star topology/standalone bridge enables a relatively simple set of protocols, with the most difficult parts being implemented in the bridge itself.

 Whilst the standalone bridge represents a single point of failure for the interconnection of desktop agents, it will also be significantly simpler than a full desktop agent implementation.
 Further, failures may be mitigated by setting the bridge up as a system service, such that it is started when the user's computer is started and may be restarted automatically if it fails.
 In the event of a bridge failure or manual shutdown, then desktop agents will no longer be bridged and should act as single agents.